Master of Education Degree

 A division of The State University of New York, Empire State College is fully accredited by the Middle States Commission on Higher Education.
 SUNY Empire State College was founded as a degree-granting institution in 1971 expressly to meet the needs of adult learners.
 Students are accepted regardless of whether or not they live in New York State.

-The SUNY Empire MEd program is made up of a total of twelve courses (36 credits).
-Five of these courses (15 credits) are electives reflecting the individual focus of your degree.
-To receive credit for these five courses and fulfill the SUNY Empire requirement for a self-designed concentration in Waldorf Education, SUNY Empire will require you to successfully complete a Sunbridge Early Childhood or Elementary Teacher Education program and explain and document your academic learning at Sunbridge in the form of an individualized Prior Learning Assessment (iPLA).
+The SUNY Empire MEd program is made up of a total of ten courses (30 credits)*.
+Four of these courses (12 credits) are electives reflecting the individual focus of your degree.
+To receive credit for these four courses and fulfill the SUNY Empire requirement for a self-designed concentration in Waldorf Education, SUNY Empire will require you to successfully complete a Sunbridge Early Childhood or Elementary Teacher Education program and explain and document your academic learning at Sunbridge in the form of an individualized Prior Learning Assessment (iPLA).
 You will receive assistance as needed through your SUNY Empire advisor and Sunbridge faculty in creating your iPLA.

-The remaining seven courses (21 credits) are fulfilled through SUNY Empire coursework: four of these courses constitute core requirements for the MEd degree and the remaining three courses comprise the research, design, and final capstone project.
-These seven SUNY Empire courses are conducted fully online.
+The remaining six courses (18 credits) are fulfilled through SUNY Empire coursework: four of these courses constitute core requirements for the MEd degree and the other two courses comprise the research/design and execution of your final capstone project.
+These six SUNY Empire courses are conducted fully online.

 Application and acceptance to the SUNY Empire State College MEd program is separate from application and acceptance to Sunbridge Institute’s Early Childhood and Elementary Teacher Education programs.